balamuru/nats-k8s-leafnode-websocket/README.md

 * This guide assumes that a working K8s cluster is available.
 My recommendation for a personal "real" k8s distribution is [k3s](https://k3s.io/)
 * A nats-server binary to serve as the leaf node.
 Alternative approaches to set up a leaf node could involve a NATS cluster, or a docker instace of NATS running as a leaf node.
 A binary was chosen for this demo for simplicity.
     * If needed, download the nats-server binary from https://github.com/nats-io/nats-server/releases
+* [mkcert](https://github.com/FiloSottile/mkcert) is used to generate the required certificates and will need to be installed

 ## Procedure